RetroWWU/paPAML/README.md

 ## Remarks

-The tested installation is working with paml version 4.9j and hyphy version 2.5.42.
-Actually there are problems reported with paml 4.10.
-The reason is that parsing a newick tree and the corresponding fasta sequences produces an error.
-But paml 4.9j worked fine.
+The tested installation is working with paml version 4.9j, 4.10.7 and hyphy version 2.5.42.
+Actually there are problems reported with some versions of paml "branch" 4.10.*, but the newest version 4.10.7 is working fine (again) :-)  The reason is that parsing a newick tree and the corresponding fasta sequences produces an error.
+By the way: the "old" version of paml 4.9j is working fine, too.

 ## FreeBSD (Version 13.*)